-Total Construction-Related Population Increase (people) Additional Construction-Related School Age Population (children) 486 165 88
+Total Construction-Related Population Additional Construction-Related Increase (people) Housing Demand (No. of Units) School Age Population (children) 486 165 88

 The estimates of increases to population and housing are based on the assumption that 50 percent of the construction jobs for Alternative 2B would be filled by workers who are not residents of Juneau.
 In addition, it is assumed that approximately three-quarters of the construction workers relocating to Juneau would bring dependents, family size would average 3.1 persons, and 20 percent of any given household would be of school age.
 These assumptions are reflected in Table 4-83Table 4-83.
 Juneau had approximately 646 vacant housing units in 2011.
 Although the construction-related housing demand associated with Alternative 2B is less than existing vacancies, some additional housing development would probably occur in anticipation of increased demand.